Articles of Incorporation and Rules

 3. When the Association is dissolved (except due to bankruptcy), the directors must notify the members of the dissolution without delay and make a public announcement to that effect

-Article 86 In the event that this Association is dissolved (excluding cases of merger or bankruptcy), the residual assets (meaning the assets remaining after paying off all debts from the assets of this Association at the time of dissolution) shall be distributed to the members in proportion to the amount of their paid-in capital contributions.
-However, if a different resolution is passed at the General Meeting regarding the disposition of the residual assets, that resolution shall prevail.
+Article 86 In the event that this cooperative is dissolved (excluding cases due to merger or bankruptcy), the residual assets (meaning the assets remaining after all debts have been paid off from the assets of this cooperative at the time of dissolution) shall be distributed to the members in proportion to the amount of capital contributed.
+However, if the general meeting of representatives makes a different resolution regarding the disposition of residual assets, that resolution shall prevail.

 Chapter 8 Miscellaneous Provisions

-Article 87 Announcements of this association shall be made by posting them in front of the association's office.
+Article 87 Public notices of this association shall be made by posting them in front of the office of this association.

 2. Notices concerning matters that are required by law to be published in the Official Gazette shall be published in the Official Gazette and made in the manner prescribed in the preceding paragraph

-(Notices and demands from the Association to its members)
+(Notices and demands from the union to its members)

-Article 88 Notices and demands from the Association to its members shall be sent to the address of the member as entered or recorded in the member register, or, if the member has notified the Association of a separate place or contact information for receiving notices or demands, to that place or contact information.
+Article 88 Notices and demands from this union to its members shall be sent to the address of the person recorded in the member register, or to the place or contact where the person has separately notified this union of a place or contact where they wish to receive notices or demands.

 2. When this Association gives notice or demand pursuant to the provisions of the preceding paragraph, it shall be deemed to have reached the members at the time when it would normally reach the members

-Article 89 In addition to what is provided for in these Articles of Incorporation and the Bylaws, the procedures for the execution of the assets and business of this Association, and other matters necessary for the execution of the assets and business of this Association, shall be determined by rules.
+Article 89 In addition to what is stipulated in these Articles of Association and Bylaws, the procedures for the execution of the property and business of this association, and other matters necessary for the execution of the property and business of this association shall be prescribed by rules.

 Supplementary provisions